CCCA Announces 2019/2020 Thriving Boards Program

 - Participants will be expected to complete three surveys related to the program.

-- Each camp/conference center will be challenged and equipped to create a “ripple effect” by partnering with one other Northwest-area camp/conference center per year (for three years) to help create a culture of board excellence among CCCA member camps in the Northwest.
+- Each camp/conference center will be challenged and equipped to create a “ripple effect” by partnering with one other Northwest-area camp/conference center per year (for three years) to help create a culture of board excellence among CCCA member camps in the Northwest and Northeast.

 - A program fee of $1,500 (about 10 percent of the total program value) is due 60 days before Session 1.

 The Thriving Boards Program Includes All of This!

 - Four days of board leadership training, inspiration and networking with other board members and camping leaders!

 - Two days of customized coaching with your assigned coach/consultant

 - One comprehensive resource book for each participant

 - Course materials (books, governance toolboxes, DVDs, etc.)